 R301.2.1 Wind limitations.
 Buildings and portions thereof shall be limited by wind speed, as defined in Table R301.2(1), and construction methods in accordance with this code.
 Basic wind speeds shall be determined from Figure R301.2(4).
-Where different construction methods structural materials are used for various portions of a building, the applicable requirements of this section for each portion shall apply.
-Where loads for windows, skylights and exterior doors are not otherwise specified, the loads listed in Table R301.2(2) adjusted for height and exposure per Table R301.2(3), shall be used to determine design load performance requirements for windows and doors.
+Where different construction methods and structural materials are used for various portions of a building, the applicable requirements of this section for each portion shall apply.
+Where loads for wall coverings, curtain walls, roof coverings, exterior windows, skylights, garage doors and exterior doors are not otherwise specified, the loads listed in Table R301.2(2) adjusted for height and exposure using Table R301.2(3) shall be used to determine design load performance requirements for wall coverings, curtain walls, roof coverings, exterior windows, skylights, garage doors and exterior doors.
+Asphalt shingles shall be designed for wind speeds in accordance with Section R905.2.6.
 Wind speeds for localities in special wind regions, near mountainous terrain and near gorges shall be based on elevation.
 Areas at 4,000 feet in elevation or higher shall use 110 V mph (48.4 m/s) and areas under 4,000 feet in elevation shall use 90 V mph (39.6 m/s).
-Gorge areas shall be based on the highest recorded speed per locality or in jurisdiction accordance with local requirements determined in accordance with Section 6.5.4 of ASCE 7.
-Wind speed considerations for roof coverings shall be as set out in Section R905.
+Gorge areas shall be based on the highest recorded speed per locality or in accordance with local jurisdiction requirements determined in accordance with Section 6.5.4 of ASCE 7.